plone/plone.app.event/docs/installation.rst

 Compatibility
 -------------

-plone.app.event 2.0 is only compatible with Plone 5, which does not have any stable releases at time of this writing.
+plone.app.event 2.0 is a rewrite of plone.app.event 1.x and fixes some issues.

-For use with Plone 4.3, use a plone.app.event version from the 1.x release series.
+See Changelog.rst.

 The following is a compatibility map of all current plone.app.event versions: